OrbitalEnterprises/orbital-esi-proxy/README.md

 ## Getting Help

-The best place to get help is on the [Orbital Forum](https://groups.google.com/forum/#!forum/orbital-enterprises).
+The best way to get help is to raise an issue in our [GitHub project](https://github.com/OrbitalEnterprises/orbital-esi-proxy).